microsoft/microsoft-ui-xaml-specs/active/Expander/Expander.md

 <!-- Use this section to provide a brief description of the feature.
-For an example, see the introduction to the PasswordBox control (http://docs.microsoft.com/windows/uwp/design/controls-and-patterns/password-box). --> An Expander control is a UI component that provides a standard interaction for pushing adjacent content while expanding and collapsing.
-An Expander is independent of the contents inside it, including controls.
+For an example, see the introduction to the PasswordBox control (http://docs.microsoft.com/windows/uwp/design/controls-and-patterns/password-box). --> An Expander control is a UI component that provides a standard interaction for showing more content in a container that pushes adjacent content while expanding and collapsing.
+An Expander cannot be light dismissed and is independent of the contents inside it, including controls.

-## Is this the right control?
-An Expander is not intended for flyout-type behaviors where a UI component overlays on top of adjacent content.
-In other words, Expander will 'push' and not overlay or fly out.

 # Examples
 <!-- Use this section to explain the features of the API, showing